discmagnet/quality.start/README.md

  **3 2 -** |            |           |
  **3 2 1** |            |           |

 Suppose the fourth batter hits another homerun.
 Back to back, baby!
-As a result, we stay in the 'bases empty, 1 out' state and add another run.
+As a result, we stay in the "bases empty, 1 out" state and add another run.
 We set up a second counter in the same state and increment the other counters.

 |          | **0 Out**  | **1 Out**     | **2 Out**
 :---------:|:----------:|:-------------:|:----------: